splax-s/splax_os/docs/ARCHITECTURE.md

 ## S-CORE: The Microkernel

-The kernel is intentionally minimal (~15K LOC target).
+The kernel is intentionally minimal (~53KB stripped, v0.1.0).
 It handles only:

 ### 1. CPU Scheduling